Tharaae/react-neighbourhood-map/README.md

 **By _Tharaa Elmorssi_**
 ---

+## IMPORTANT NOTE
+This project uses **Google Maps APIs** to display the map.
+However, the map will be greyed with "_for development purposes only_" watermark all the map, in addition to an alert message that pops up on loading the app saying "_This page can't load Google Maps correctly._".
+The reason is clearly stated in the console: "_You have exceeded your request quota for this API_".
+To get this message removed, payment for upgrade is required by google.

 ## Project Overview
 This project is a single page application featuring a map of Sydney and surrounding suburbs with National Parks locations listed and highlighted on the map.
 Additional information is also provided using third-party APIs.